-If you work from home, then your overhead costs are already pretty low.
-With a home office you save on transportation, rent, and utilities, but when times are tough you may need to look for more creative ways to save.
-The trick is to cut costs without cutting corners.
+There are some obvious ways to cut costs in your business.
+For example, with a home office you save on transportation, rent, and utilities.
+But when times are tough you may need to look for more creative ways to save.
+Furthermore, you may not have the option to work from home.
+The trick to reducing overhead is to cut costs without cutting corners.

 In the end, you do have to spend money to make money, but when you’re a solopreneur, every penny counts.
 The more cash you can save by eliminating or reducing unnecessary expenses such as office space, equipment, and supplies the better your chances of surviving any economic storm.

 You wouldn’t operate on a patient without an X-ray, right?
 Well, before you start to trim your budgetary fat, make sure you have a clear picture of your finances.
 If you’re handy with spreadsheets, then you can build a budget and keep track of your spending for free with Google Docs.
 If you want something a bit more professional, small business accounting software, such as QuickBooks, is affordable and relatively simple to use.

 If you feel overwhelmed by all the numbers, then consider hiring a tax professional.
 I know what you’re thinking: Why would I pay an accountant?
 Aren’t I trying to save money?
 But splurging on a CPA can save you money in the long run.
 Even the lowliest tax hack at H&R Block is sure to find a few deductions you’ve overlooked.

 And beyond your refund, tax professionals generally accept responsibility for any penalties or interest that results from filing errors or omissions.
 Anyone who’s ever faced an audit can assure you: it is well worth it.
 Yes, you can save a couple bucks by filing yourself, put it’s hard to put a price on piece of mind.